After-dev/AoC19-Python/Day 7/README.md

 Try every combination of phase settings on the amplifiers. **What is the highest signal that can be sent to the thrusters?**

 ### Solution
 To solve this problem, we have to implement an amplifier system.
-The amplifier system consists on **five amplifiers** connected as can be see in next figure:
+The amplifier system consists of **five amplifiers** connected as can be seen in next figure:

 <div align="center">
     <img src="./images/Fig-1.png" width=800>